 - The first-floor deck cannot begin until:

 - The foundation has been poured.

 - The foundation has been back-filled.

 - The basement slab has been poured.

-- The Temporary Stairs have been installed.

 - AEP should have connected the power to the temporary power pole.
 If they have not, a generator and fuel to run it will be needed.

 - The House/Project Lead will work with the Construction Superintendent to coordinate these volunteer activities.